Data Controller: Mole Valley District Council

 - Information requests submitted under the Freedom of Information Act (FOI) 2000 and The Environmental Information Regulations (EIR) 2004.

-- Subject Access Requests (requests for personal information) submitted under the Data Protection Act (DPA) and General Data Protection Regulations (GDPR) 2018.
+- Subject Access Requests (requests for personal information) submitted under the Data Protection Act (DPA) 2018 and UK General Data Protection Regulations (UK GDPR).

 The source of the personal data: